 - Include the animals habitat

-- Give a sense of scale.
+- According to Family Photographers on the island of Oahu, it’s important to give a sense of scale.
 Pay attention to graphic elements

 - Go for motion; panning.
 A slower shutter speed shows motion and action.